scott-he-1/typemaster-frontend/README.md

 npm i

-2. create an environment.ts with this variable:
+2. create an environment.ts in the root directory with this variable:

 ```
 export const environment = {